NALLEN1381/DNPSPSquires/README.md

 Describe an overview of the local problem.
 What is the nature of the practice or organizational problem?
 What is the significance (the ‘so what’) or why do we care about this?

 ```
 How well does the following text answer each of these questions?
+What is the problem this evidenced-based quality improvement project addresses?
 Why are you doing this project?
 What is the problem you’re addressing?
 Who is affected?
 When is it a problem?
 Why does it matter?
 How does it affect the patient or system?
 Has a cause been identified?
-What will happen if this problem is not addressed? "[Paste the text you want evaluated here.]"”
+What will happen if this problem is not addressed?
+What is the evidence that this problem can be addressed with an evidenced-based quality improvement process? "[Paste the text you want evaluated here.]"
 ```
 ```
 Please provide specific examples of how the author can improve the problem description.